 10 Essential Facts About Nursing You Need To Know

-Nursing is currently one of the best career paths you should take if you are looking for a job in high demand that needs compassionate and caring individuals, and GMercyU is a top nursing school in Philadelphia where you can get excellent training.
+Nursing is currently one of the best career paths you should take if you are looking for a job in high demand that needs compassionate and caring individuals, and GMercyU has a top BSN degree where you can get excellent training.
 Compassion and care comes naturally for nurses, and that's why so many patients look to them for comfort and a caring attitude during trying times.
 Here are 10 facts about nursing that every nurse needs to know.